Influence of atomic modeling on electron capture and shaking processes: Theoretical methods

-In order to describe the electron capture process, one has to work in the framework of relativistic quantum mechanics for describing the electronic part of the atom.
-In this context, it is also mandatory to include correlation effects -- beyond mean-field -- and nuclear finite size effects by using a precise description of the nucleus charge distribution -- beyond the usual point charge approximation.
+To describe the electron-capture process, one has to work in the framework of relativistic quantum mechanics for describing the electronic part of the atom.
+In this context, it is also mandatory to include correlation effects -- beyond mean-field -- and nuclear finite-size effects by using a precise description of the nucleus charge distribution -- beyond the usual point-charge approximation.
 Indeed, the penetration of the electron wave function inside the nucleus can be important for heavy elements.

-One of the most popular and powerful method for including correlation effects at a relativistic level is the multiconfiguration Dirac-Fock (MCDF) model, which uses a linear combination of Slater determinants to approximate the electron many-body wave function [\onlinecite{DESCLAUX197531}].
-However, due to the exponential increase with the atomic number of configurations involved in the computation, the use of MCDF is restricted to atoms having a relatively low atomic number ($Z<30$).
+As previously discussed in \ref{sec:MCDF}, one of the most popular and powerful method for including correlation effects at a relativistic level is the MCDF model, which uses a linear combination of Slater determinants to approximate the electron many-body wave function \cite{DESCLAUX1975}.
+However as mentioned above, the use of MCDF is restricted to atoms having a relatively low atomic number (up to $Z=12$) due to the exponential increase with atomic number of the configurations involved in the computation.

-An alternative approach, although a priori less accurate, is provided by the relativistic density functional theory (RDFT) within the local density approximation (RLDA) [\onlinecite{Dreizler1998}].
-The latter is much less time consuming, more easy to use and able to cover a large number of radionuclides.
+An alternative approach, although \textit{a priori} less accurate, is provided by the relativistic density-functional theory (RDFT) within the local density approximation (RLDA) \cite{Dreizler1998}.
+The latter is much less time consuming, easier to use and able to cover a large number of radionuclides.
 In the present work, we have developed a specific calculation code based on this method.
-The main ingredients of RLDA are reminded below and we refer to [\onlinecite{Rajagopal_1978},\onlinecite{MacDonald_1979},\onlinecite{Engel02}] for more details.
-In the following, a spherical symmetry is assumed and atomic units are used if not otherwise stated.
+The main ingredients of RLDA are reminded below and we refer to \cite{Rajagopal_1978,MacDonald_1979,Engel02} for more details.
+In the following, spherical symmetry is assumed and atomic units are used if not otherwise stated.

 In RDFT, one must solve the one electron Dirac equation